adarsh1997shah/webpack-react/packageGuide.md

 * @babel/preset-env
 > This package converts es6 into es5.

-* css-loader, style-loader
-> This package appends inline style to our html files.

 * mini-css-extract-plugin
 > This package extracts css when bundling up.

 * @babel/polyfill, corejs@3
 > To extend features for browser that are not supported.

-* cross-env
-> This package makes access the environment variables to cross platform.

-* sass, sass-loader
-> This package install sass component for sass loader to load .scss file.

 * file-loader
 > This package provides resolves import/require() on a file into a url and emits the file into the output directory.